 Our team of Cayman Islands incorporation specialists can provide complete debt collection services.
 We offer a positive approach and handle each case with the due diligence it requires.
 The aim, whenever possible, is to settle the debt during a pre-legal phase, outside of court.
 This is the optimal solution for both of the parties involved and, in most situations, it will imply fewer costs.

-Our team offers debt collection services, as well as complete solutions and assistance for those who wish to set up a Cayman Islands company.
+Our team offers debt collection services, as well as complete solutions and assistance for those who wish to open a Cayman Islands company.
 The process is not an overly complicated one, however, foreign investors who cannot be present in the country during the entirety of the mandatory stages can rely on our assistance for the registration of the business.

 In this article, we answer some important questions about debt collection in the Cayman Islands.
 However, investors who are starting their business or who are interested in setting up a Cayman Islands company can reach out to us if their questions fall outside the scope of the discussed debt issue.